GabsEdits/gxbs.dev/pages/blog/posts/behind-aplós.md

 While looking for ideas on how these can be configured, I got the idea to make a script that takes the accent data from the `config.mts` and creates it into a `<style>` tag.
 Somehow, I made it come true, but I got mad when I saw that it made the website slower and added a script that is run when you open the page.

 Again, I was searching for options to not have an issue like this.
-While looking through the [Duckquill](https://daudix.codeberg.page/duckquill/) source code, I saw an `SCSS` file that created the color palette, and I saw how powerful `SCSS` is.
+While looking through the [Duckquill](https://daudix.codeberg.page/duckquill/) source code, I saw an <abbr title="Syntactically Awesome Style Sheets">SASS</abbr> file that created the color palette, and I saw how powerful SCSS is.
 That's when I got the idea to also do something like this, so instead of having to make background-color (dark & light), background-color-second (dark & light), background-color-mute (dark & light), and color-accent, you now will need just a color-accent, and even that is optional!
 Then, I moved all of my stylesheets to SCSS.
 But still, we had one issue, the same issue why all of this started, to have the accent color inside the `config.mts`.

 Sadly, I didn't find an option, so I got the idea (also from Duckquill) to make a `custom.scss` file where we will have the accent color **and** other custom styles not from the theme.
 I did that, for now, we will keep this as it is, maybe in the future we will be able to connect an SCSS file to a TypeScript/Javascript file.